 Under certain circumstances intercultural trainers can be helpful as an introduction, but they are of no help with specific problems.
 Companies should become very nervous when interculturalists begin talking about cultural dimensions such as power distance, individualism vs. collectivism, masculinity vs. feminity.

 If cultures were so simple that it was enough to describe a few dimensions then there would most likely be an app on every smartphone which magically allows Germans and Americans to understand each other and to collaborate.
 That app does not exists.
 Nor will it ever exist.

 What about language instructors?
 It is interesting that of all of the groups thusfar mentioned only the language instructors can be of assistance.
 Because they build the bridge via words.
 It is words, and the thought behind them, which enable insight.

 Think of the German word Qualität, and the American word quality.
 When Germans and Americans collaborate they do so in the English language.
 Both use the word quality.
 But do they have same understanding?
 American quality and German Qualität?

 But language instructors also have a deficit.
 They can’t go beyond words.
 Word history is a great tool of analysis.
 It can give valuable insight.
 And it is fascinating.

 But try explain to Americans the German understanding of Qualität.
-You can go far back into its history, but doesn’t address the challenges which American and German engineers face when collaborating, when designing a gas turbine or a braking system or a complex medical instrument.
+You can go far back into its history, but doing so does not address the challenges which American and German engineers face when collaborating, when designing a gas turbine or a braking system or a complex medical instrument.

-Language does not explain what a German mechanical engineer means when he says the quality of the technical solutionis is not good enough.
-Nor does it explain what an American marketing expert means when she says that the U.S. customers want value more than engineering.
+Language does not explain what a German mechanical engineer means when he says the quality of a given technical solution is not good enough.
+Nor does it explain what an American marketing expert means when she says that U.S. customers want value more than engineering.